-Before commencement of homeownership assistance, the family must execute a statement in which the family agrees to comply with all family obligations under the homeownership option.
+Before commencement of homeownership assistance, the family must execute a statement of family obligations in the form prescribed by HUD [form HUD-52649].
+In the statement, the family agrees to comply with all family obligations under the homeownership option.

 The family must comply with the following obligations: